 Determining When to Use Opiate and Benzodiazepine Reversal Agents

 In this case, naloxone is the appropriate drug of choice.
-Medications such as morphine, hydromorphone (Dilaudid), fentanyl, oxycodone, demerol, codeine, methadone and illegal drug substances like heroin, are all opioids.
-Naloxone is an effective opioid antagonist because it competes with opioids at their receptor sites, blocking the effects of these type of drugs.
+Medications such as morphine, hydromorphone (Dilaudid), fentanyl, oxycodone, demerol, codeine, methadone, and illegal drug substances like heroin, are all opioids.
+Naloxone is an effective opioid antagonist because it competes with opioids at their receptor sites, blocking the effects of these types of drugs.

 How Much Should You Give?

 The average adult dosing range for naloxone is 0.4-2 mg IM/IV/subcutaneous.
 It can be repeated every two to three minutes as needed.
 Keep in mind that naloxone has a short half-life (about one hour), so additional doses may be required even if the effects of the opioid seem to have been initially reversed.

 Naloxone may cause nervousness or agitation and gastrointestinal upset.
 A rapid pulse and an increased systolic blood pressure may also occur when naloxone is given in high doses.
 There have also been reports of ventricular tachycardia and fibrillation.

 Flumazenil is administered to reverse the effects of benzodiazepines.
 Flumazenil inhibits activity at benzodiazepine receptor sites, blocking the action of benzodiazepines.
 Benzodiazepines such as lorazepam (Ativan), alprazolam (Xanax) and diazepam (Valium) are prescribed for a sedative effect or to reduce symptoms associated with anxiety.
 Midazolam (Versed) is commonly used for procedures within health care facilities that require conscious sedation.